aldum/learnyouanelm.github.io/pages/10-functionally-solving-problems.md

 For the list of items `["2","3","+"]`, our function will start folding from the left.
 The intial stack will be [].
 It will call the folding function with [] as the stack (accumulator) and `"2"` as the item.
-Because that item is not an operator, it will be read and the added to the beginning of [].
+Because that item is not an operator, it will be read and then added to the beginning of [].
 So the new stack is now `[Just 2]` and the folding function will be called with `[Just 2]` as the stack and `"3"` as the item, producing a new stack of `[Just 3, Just 2]`.
 Then, it's called for the third time with